instrumentor-io/instrumentor-io.github.io/docs/instrumentor/how-to/upload-case.md

 ## Uploading a case

-You can upload any mp5 file from your local storage, it could be a laptop, desktop or an external storage attached to your laptop or desktop.
+You can upload any mp4 file from your local computer.
+While uploading you can mark areas that may contain PHI.
+Instrumentor will remove those areas before making the case available for viewing.

 ### Steps